 The Sports Association is a student organization within the University which caters for a variety of sports for both men and women.
 In December 1952 the University Council approved the establishment of the Sports Association, which then consisted of five clubs.
 As the University has grown the Association has expanded, and it now includes thirty-seven clubs.

-The Association office is situated on the 3rd floor, Squarehouse, E4, lower campus, and can be contacted on extension 4880.
+The Association office is situated in the Link Building, B6, lower campus, and can be contacted on extension 4880.
 The control of the Association is vested in the General Committee which includes delegates from all the clubs.